claytonblythe/deepython/content/pihole.md

 Date: 2017-9-16 13:10
 Category: Other

-Recently, I setup my own home wifi network with Comcast *shudder*.
-However, it initially hasn't been that bad despite their lackluster reputation.
+Recently, I setup my own home wifi network with Comcast.. *shudder* However, it initially hasn't been that bad despite their lackluster reputation.
 I consistently get 75+ Mbps for my plan that costs $35.00 per month, a decent deal for a basic necessity of mine, wireless internet.

 I am a person who has little patience for online advertising.
 Luckily, I saw this interesting project online about how you can use a rapsberry pi as a DNS server.
 A DNS server translates human-memorable domain names and hostnames into their corresponding IP addresses.
 The pi-hole doesn't sit in between your connected devices and the internet, but rather it is a DNS server that blacklists certain domain names, typically ones that host content.
 As a result, it doesn't allow any content to be retrieved if that hostname is contained within a certain database of domain names.
 So, the router goes to the DNS server and says "hey I'm looking for this domain name, what's the IP address?"